Golf People!

 Mary was perhaps a cheat in marriage, but a paradigm of honour on the links.

-Eager to keep in favour with the royals and to mirror their pastimes, much of the Scottish nobility soon took to the game as well, making golf not merely a pastime but a marker of courtly culture and prestige.
+Scottish nobility took to the game as well, making golf not merely a pastime but a marker of culture and aristocratic prestige.

 Rather than retreat into mourning, Mary appeared in public only days later, striding confidently across the links at Musselburgh.
-What might have been, in another context, an innocuous pastime became instead a gesture laden with scandal.
-To her critics, it confirmed what they already suspected: that Mary lacked both the propriety expected of a grieving widow and perhaps even the innocence she claimed in her husband’s death.
+What might have been, in another context, an innocuous pastime became a gesture laden with scandal.
+To her critics, it confirmed what they already suspected: that Mary lacked both the propriety expected of a grieving widow and perhaps even the innocence she claimed as to her husband’s demise.

 ANDREW CARNEGIE

-Andrew Carnegie (1835–1919), the Scottish-American industrialist and philanthropist, rose from the most humble of beginnings in Dunfermline, Fife to become the wealthiest men in the world, was not only known for his steel empire and generous charitable works, but also for his varied personal interests — golf among them.
-Though Carnegie’s prowess on the links was modest at best, his enthusiasm for the sport led him to incorporate it into his leisure life.
+Andrew Carnegie (1835–1919), the Scottish-American industrialist and philanthropist, rose from the most humble of beginnings in Dunfermline, Fife to become, at the time, the wealthiest man in the world.
+He was not only known for his steel empire and generous charitable works, but also for his varied personal interests — golf included.

-At Skibo Castle, his luxurious Highland estate overlooking the Dornoch Firth in Sutherland, Scotland, Carnegie commissioned the creation of a private 9-hole practice golf course.
-This was not because he was an accomplished player — indeed, by contemporary accounts, his golf game left much to be desired — but rather because he appreciated the sport’s growing popularity and the social opportunities it afforded.
+At Skibo Castle, his luxurious Highland estate overlooking the Dornoch Firth in Sutherland, Scotland, Carnegie commissioned the creation of a private 9-hole practice course.
+This was not because he was an avid player — indeed, by contemporary accounts, his golf game left much to be desired — but because he appreciated the sport’s growing popularity and the social opportunities it afforded.

 The first man of the US has Scottish roots and a deep love of the game.